 1. You may be eligible for tax credits

 Tax credits reduce the amount of taxes you owe and may provide a refund at tax time.
-Even if you make less than the tax filing threshold, you may still qualify for tax credits like the Earned Income Tax Credit (EITC) and the Child Tax Credit.
+Even if you are not required to file a tax return, you may still qualify for tax credits like the Earned Income Tax Credit (EITC) and the Child Tax Credit.

 Income earned in prison does not qualify for the EITC or the CTC.
 You may still be eligible for tax credits if you receive income from other sources, such as income earned before incarceration or income earned by a spouse who is not incarcerated.